What was the biggest tornado in Ohio?

 The 1924 Lorain–Sandusky tornado was a deadly F4 tornado which struck the towns of Sandusky and Lorain, Ohio on Saturday, June 28, 1924.

 |Casualties||≥85-90 fatalities, ≥350 injuries|

-What was the worst tornado in Kentucky?
+When was the last big tornado in Ohio?

 Has there ever been an F6 tornado?